Mathematics 223 : Calculus III

 Reading

-I have intentionally chosen a very readable text.
+I have intentionally chosen a very readable and interactive text.
 In addition to planning time to do homework, please take time to carefully read the sections in the book.
 Notice use of the words “time” and “carefully”.
 Read the sections slowly and actively.
 If you do not understand some statement reread it, think of some potential meanings and see if they are consistent, and if all else fails, ask me.
 If you do not believe a statement, check it with your own examples.
 Finally, if you understand and believe the statements, consider how you would convince someone else that they are true, in other words, how would you prove them?

 Grading